Manifold Topology Divergence: a Framework for Comparing Data Manifolds: Simplicial Complexes, Cycles, Barcodes

 Filtration on simplicial complex is defined as a family of simplicial complexes $S_\alpha$ with nested collections of simplices: for $\alpha_1 < \alpha_2$ all simplices of $S_{\alpha_1}$ are also in $S_{\alpha_2}$.
 In practical examples the indexes $\alpha$ run through a discrete set $\alpha_1<\ldots<\alpha_{\max}$.

 The inclusions $S_{\alpha}\subseteq S_{\beta}$ induce naturally the maps on the homology groups $H_k(S_{\alpha})\to H_k(S_{\beta})$.
 The evolution of the cycles through the nested family of simplicial complexes $S_{\alpha}$ is described by the barcodes.
-The persistent homology principal theorem \cite{chazal2017introduction} states that for each dimension there exists a choice of a set of basic topological features across all $S_{\alpha}$ so that each feature appears in $H_k(S_{\alpha})$ at specific time $\alpha=b_j$ and disappears at specific time $\alpha=d_j$.
-The $H_i$ Barcode is the record of these times represented as the collection of segments $[b_j,d_j]$ .
+The persistent homology principal theorem \cite{B94,zomorodian2005computing,zomorodian2001computing} states that for each dimension there exists a choice of a set of basic topological features across all $S_{\alpha}$ so that each feature appears in $H_k(S_{\alpha})$ at specific time $\alpha=b_j$ and disappears at specific time $\alpha=d_j$.
+The $H_i$ barcode of the filtered simplicial complex is the record of these times represented as the collection of segments $[b_j,d_j]$.
+The barcodes are defined and calculated through bringing the set of matrices of the boundary operators $\partial_k$ to the ''Canonical Form'' by a change of the basis in $C_k$ preserving the nested family $S_\alpha$ \cite{B94,barannikov2021canonical}.

-Let $(\Gamma,m)$ be a metrized graph, where $m$ is the symmetric matrix of the weights attached to the edges of the graph $\Gamma$.
-The Vietoris-Rips filtered simplicial complex of the metrized graph $ R_\alpha(\Gamma,m)$, is defined as the nested collection of simplices:
+Let $(\Gamma,m)$ be a weighted graph with distance-like weights, where $m$ is the symmetric matrix of the weights attached to the edges of the graph $\Gamma$.
+The Vietoris-Rips filtered simplicial complex of the weighted graph $ R_\alpha(\Gamma,m)$, is defined as the nested collection of simplices:

 where $\operatorname{Vert}(\Gamma)$ is the set of vertices of the graph $\Gamma$.
-Even though such metrized graphs do not always come from a set of points in metric space, barcodes of metrized (weighted) graphs has been successfully applied in many situations (networks, fmri, medical data, graph's classification etc \cite{chazal2017introduction}).
+Even though such weighted graphs do not always come from a set of points in metric space, barcodes of weighted graphs have been successfully applied in many situations (networks, fmri, medical data, graph's classification etc).

-\subsection{Simplices, describing discrepancies between the two manifolds.}
+\subsection{Simplices, describing discrepancies between the two manifolds}

 Here we gather more details on the construction of sets of simplicies that describe discrepancies between two point clouds $P$ and $Q$ sampled from the two distributions $\cal{P}$, $\cal{Q}$.
 As we have described in section 2, our basic methodology is to add consecutively the edges between $P-$points and $Q-$points and between pairs of $P-$points.
 All edges between $Q-$points are added simultaneously at the beginning at the threshold $\alpha=0$ .
 The $PP$ and $PQ$ edges are sorted by their length, and are added at the threshold $\alpha\geq 0$ corresponding to the length of the edge.
 This process is visualized in more details on Figures \ref{fig:edges2} and \ref{fig:visualization_barcodes}.
 The triangles are added at the threshold at which the last of its three edges are added.
 The $3-$ and higher $k-$simplices are added similarly at the threshold corresponding to the adding of the last of their edges.
 The added triangles and higher dimensional simplices are not shown explicitely on Figure \ref{fig:edges} for ease of perception, as they can be restored from their edges.
 As all simplices within the $Q-$cloud are added at the very beginning at $\alpha=0$, the corresponding cycles formed by the $Q-$cloud simplices are immediately killed at $\alpha=0$ and do not contribute to the Cross-Barcode.